EasyFarm/EasyFarm/README.md

 * Visual C++ Redistributable Packages for Visual Studio 2013
 * Ashita or Windower Game Client

-# Support
+## Support
+**Note: Forums are down currently; feel free to send me an email at MikeBartron@gmail.com or use the [support issue](https://github.com/EasyFarm/EasyFarm/issues/130) for questions or feedback regarding the program.**

-Bug reports and suggestions can also be made at the [FFEvo EasyFarm Support Thread](http://www.ffevo.net/topic/3137-easyfarm/).
-This is the primary place where questions can be answered.
+Bug reports and suggestions can be made at the [FFEvo EasyFarm Support Thread](http://www.ffevo.net/topic/3137-easyfarm/), and is the primary place where questions can be answered.

 # Tutorial
 Coming soon!